sicoda/p3k14c-py/README.md

 **Tool**: We utilize `IOSACal`, an [open-source](https://c14.iosa.it/en/latest/) radiocarbon calibration library in Python.

 **Functionality**: The calibration scripts automatically map each date to the correct calibration curve (`IntCal20` for the Northern Hemisphere, `SHCal20` for the Southern Hemisphere) based on the sample's latitude.
 It extracts key numerical boundaries, such as the median calendar age and 95% confidence intervals, formatted neatly into a `pandas` DataFrame for later analyses.
+This script outputs a `p3k14c_pristine_dates.csv` file, which will be used in later analyses.

 <img width="4753" height="1752" alt="image" src="https://github.com/user-attachments/assets/cff72b16-2b08-4856-bf5a-1e315571e249" />